Cleaning Business Challenges: Navigating Through Tough Spots

 • Offer tailored cleaning packages for specific industries or niches, such as residential cleaning, commercial office cleaning, post-construction cleaning, or eco-friendly cleaning services.

-• Showcase dramatic before-and-after images of spaces cleaned by your company.
+• Showcase dramatic before-and-after images or videos of spaces cleaned by your business.

 Going green entails perfusing sustainable practices across policy, processes, practices, and profit.
 In terms of cost, green cleaning products and practices may initially be more expensive than traditional alternatives.
 Organizations focused on short-term profits thus find themselves deterred from adopting sustainable practices.